2018 Budget: Agric, potable water, roads, others top priority in Edo – Obaseki’s aide

 The Edo State Government has revealed plans to drive rural and urban development by prioritising agriculture, provision of potable water, roads, and market-linkage initiatives for agribusiness in the 2018 appropriation bill, awaiting the assent of the Governor.

-The Special Adviser to the Edo State Governor on Budget, Joseph Eboigbe, disclosed this to journalists in Benin City, adding that the state government intends to drive massive rural and urban development programmes that will propel investments and improve the lives of the people.
+The Special Adviser to the Edo State Governor on Budget, Mr. Joseph Eboigbe, disclosed this in a chat with journalists in Benin City, adding that the state government intends to drive massive rural and urban development programmes that will propel investments and improve the lives of the people.

 He said, “in the first quarter of 2018, the state government will roll out urban development master plan that will enable it drive infrastructure and social development in Benin City, the state capital; Ekpoma-Uromi axis in Edo Central; and Auchi in Edo North.”

-He noted that the state government would focus on building water infrastructure in Edo North and Central, where there is acute water problem.
+He noted that the state government will focus on building water infrastructure in Edo North and Central, where there is acute water problem.

 Eboigbe added that the government will invest heavily in transportation infrastructure, both in urban areas and rural communities, adding “The 2018 budget will enable the state government build roads that will connect farms to markets and industries where farm produce will be required.
 The roads will also give people in urban centres and rural areas easy access to hospitals, schools, markets and places of worship.”